codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/example-deploy-demochat-to-kubernetes-cluster.md

 1. Add your forked `demochat` repo in Codefresh (use the url above to find the repo).
 1. Choose the branch for your first build (in this case `master`).
 1. Select how you would like to setup your repository.
-In this case, our repo already has a Dockerfile, so we we will select the middle option.
+In this case, our repo already has a Dockerfile, so we will select the middle option.
 1. Clicking on `Build` button will trigger a regular build.
 1. When the docker image will be created, go to the tab `Images` to find the image `containers101/demochat`